How To Find Out Where Someone Works for Child Support (And Their Income)

 When employers perform past-employment verification, this is usually done using the information provided by the applicant, rather than the employer checking some kind of database.
 Without the individual willingly providing past employment, it can be difficult to figure out where else they have worked.

-The most effective method to do this would be to use something similar to a social media background check.
+The most effective method to do this would be to use something similar to a background check using social media.
 This method may indirectly reveal an individual’s employer such as if they discussed work in a social media post or have an active LinkedIn account with their employer information accessible.

 Employment History Background Check on Myself